 - Include gentle movement in your routine.

 Breastfeeding takes a lot of energy in all aspects, but so worth all the love and bond that is formed between you and your baby.
-If you’re looking for more information on how to breastfeed with confidence, I cover everything I wish I knew before my son was born in my Breastfeeding with Ease online course.
+If you’re looking for more information on how to breastfeed with confidence, I cover everything I wish I knew before my son was born in my Ultimate Breastfeeding Class.

 Remember these tips to help you with your breastfeeding journey: